Jaswanth2007-cyber/My-Devops-Journey/linux&installation /linux-basics.md

 #whoami
 To check current user.

+##mkdir directory_name
+To make a directory.

 ##pwd
 shows current directory path where the user is working.(Print Working Directory)

-##mkdir directory_name
-To make a directory.

-##ls
-Lists all files and folders in the current directory.

-##ls -la
-Lists all files, including hidden files, along with detailed information such as permissions, owner, and file size.

 ##cd directory_name
 Moves into the specified directory(change directory).

 ##cd ..
 To move one directory back.

+##cd ~
+current working directory to the user's home directory.

 ##mv existing file/directory name changing file/directory name
 It changes file names.(move)